shaussler/TheoreticalUniverse/theoretical_universe/differential_operators/the_exterior_derivative_of_translations.rst

    by Stéphane Haussler

-.. warning:: Under construction

-To shorten calculations, but at the cost of additional notation, I use an operator that I refer to as the *permutation operator* :math:`Π`.
-This operator allows me to loop through all even permutations of the spatial dimensions :math:`{x, y, z}`, enabling me to perform a single calculation instead of repeating it for each specific ordering.
+To shorten calculations, but at the cost of additional notation, I sometime use an operator that I refer to as the *permutation operator* :math:`Π`.
+This operator loops through all even permutations of the spatial dimensions :math:`{x, y, z}`, enabling me to perform a single calculation instead of repeating it for each specific ordering.

-For example, rather than performing separate calculations for :math:`{x, y, z}`, :math:`{y, z, x}`, and :math:`{z, x, y}`, the permutation operator consolidates these into a single loop that iterates over all possible permutations.
-This approach reduces redundancy and simplifies the implementation while ensuring all cases are accounted for.
+For example, rather than performing separate calculations for :math:`{x, y, z}`, :math:`{y, z, x}`, and :math:`{z, x, y}`, the permutation operator reduces these to a single iteration loop:

 .. math::